google/mtail/docs/Deploying.md

 Basic flags necessary to start `mtail`:

   * `--logs` is a comma separated list of filenames to extract from, but can also be used multiple times, and each filename can be a [glob pattern](http://godoc.org/path/filepath#Match).
+Named pipes can be read from when passed as a filename to this flag.
   * `--progs` is a directory path containing [mtail programs](Language.md).
 Programs must have the `.mtail` suffix.

 mtail runs an HTTP server on port 3903, which can be changed with the `--port` flag.